• Skip to primary navigation

 • Please pick up your garbage, there aren’t too many trash cans around.

-• Be careful with your valuables, there aren’t any parking guards so don’t leave your stuff in your car.
+• Be careful with your valuables, there aren’t any parking guards so don’t leave your stuff unattended.

 • High tide is best to visit to see the white sand shores of both beaches.